Amheisern/BlackJackCS/README.md

         // 3.
 Create a player hand
         // 4.
 Create a dealer hand
         // 5.
 Ask the deck for a card and place it in the player hand
+            // - the card is equal to the 0th index of the deck list
+            // - Remove the card from the deck list
+            // - Call the "add card" behavior of the hand and pass it this card

         // 6.
 Ask the deck for a card and place it in the player hand
         // 7.
 Ask the deck for a card and place it in the dealer hand
         // 8.
 Ask the deck for a card and place it in the dealer hand